 Rehabilitation counselling studies

-His experience at the college highlights how difficult it was for someone in a wheelchair just to attend classes — confronted with a set of stairs to get into the lecture theatre, he had to wait for fellow students to lift him and his wheelchair up the stairs.
+Confronted with a set of stairs to get into the lecture theatre, he waited for his fellow students to lift him and his wheelchair up the stairs.
 Baldwin taped lectures which were transcribed by his stepfather.

 Counsellor and advocate

-After graduating in 1979 Jacob worked as a community welfare counsellor.
-The New South Wales state government recognised Jacob's skill as an advocate for the disabled and invited him to join the NSW Advisory Council for the Disabled.
+After graduating in 1979, Baldwin worked as a community welfare counsellor.
+The New South Wales state government recognised Baldwin's skill as an advocate for the disabled and invited him to join the NSW Advisory Council for the Disabled.